10 Worst Charities to Donate To in 2023 (Avoid Them at any cost)

 They have a website, but it’s a scam (https://www.complex-minds.co.uk), copied and pasted, and made with wix.com.
 Their socials lead to all of Wix’s socials.

 There are many comments on social media regarding this but no actions so far.

 We would recommend avoiding this at any cost.

 6. Diamond Jym Ranch Inc.

-According to Charity Navigator, they have raised a high concern advisory as follows:-
+According to Charity Navigator, they have raised a deep concern advisory as follows:-

 On March 19, 2021, ABC News reported on the charges of improper conduct taking place at Diamond Jym Ranch Inc. in an article titled, "Missouri musician pleads guilty to creating fake charity."
 For this reason, we have issued a High Concern CN Advisory on Diamond Jym Ranch Inc..
 For more information regarding the charges reported, please see the ABC News article.